TexTools/TT_FBX_Reader/README.md

 - /external/sqlite/ -> SQLite3 C++ Source Code : https://www.sqlite.org/download.html
 - /external/boost/ -> Boost C++ Source Libraries : https://www.boost.org/
   - The end folder tree for the boost libraries will look like /external/boost/boost/<files>

+Furthermore, place whatever FBX you want to use as the test item when debugging at
+- /sample/test.fbx